 - develop knowledge and use of traditional languages among First Nations and Inuit people

-- promote cross-cultural awareness between aboriginal and non-aboriginal educational programs and institutions
+- promote cross-cultural awareness between indigenous and non-indigenous educational programs and institutions

 Who can apply?

-First Nation and Inuit cultural education centres, member centres supported under the First Nation Confederacy of Cultural Education Centres (FNCCEC), and the Inuit Tapiriit Kanatami.
+First Nations and Inuit cultural education centres, member centres supported under the First Nation Confederacy of Cultural Education Centres, and the Inuit Tapiriit Kanatami.

 Inuit cultural education centres and the Inuit Tapirrit Kanatami may also be eligible to apply for the Inuit Cultural Education Centres Grant Program.

 The deadline to submit proposals is May 7, 2018.